DriveTribe: Shift to social media

 On 10 January 2022, DriveTribe announced they would be shutting down the DriveTribe and FoodTribe websites at the end of the month, citing reductions in revenue due to lower marketing budgets across the automotive industry and a global shortage of computer chips caused by the COVID-19 pandemic.
-Co-Founder Richard Hammond stated that they would be keeping the DriveTribe community alive through their established social media and YouTube channel.
+Co-founder Richard Hammond stated that they would be keeping the DriveTribe community alive through their established social media and YouTube channel.
 Jeremy Clarkson and James May would also be making appearances from time to time.
 The FoodTribe YouTube channel was rebranded as What Next? in June 2022, expanding its scope from food & drink to other non-car related topics.

 The car channel is currently hosted by Ben Collins, as well as Richard and Izzy Hammond and was previously hosted by Mike Fernie.
-In November 2025, Fernie announced his resignation from DriveTribe and launched his own car related YouTube channel.
+In November 2025, Fernie announced his departure from DriveTribe and launched his own car related YouTube channel.